-4. An acknowledgment of parentage or denial of parentage signed by a person who is a minor is valid if the acknowledgment complies with sections 28 to 91, inclusive, of this act.
+4. An acknowledgment of parentage or denial of parentage signed by a person who is a minor is valid if the acknowledgment complies with sections 28 to 01 inclusive, of this get complies with sections 28 to 91, inclusive, of this act.